 As a whole, Hossein holds two Olympic titles, four world championship titles, and five gold medals in Asian games and championships.

 More than anything, Hossein teaches us to bet on ourselves and tackle our competition with everything we have, no matter what people say.

 6. Yurik Vardanyan

-Yurik Vardanyan is another top 6 men weightlifter of all time and one of the most impressive lifters ever to step on the weightlifting platform.
-He began weight training at the age of 14 and quickly mastered the snatch and clean and jerk.
+Yurik Vardanyan is another top 6 men weightlifter of all time and one of the most impressive lifters to step on the weightlifting platform.
+He began weight training at 14 and quickly mastered snatch, clean, and jerk.

-Despite not being the biggest teenager out there (weighing a mere 130 pounds when he started), Yurik made incredible progress in the following six years.
-He landed his first major competition – the 1977 USSR national championship.
+Despite not being the most significant teenager out there (weighing only 130 pounds when he started), Yurik made incredible progress in the following six years.
+Then, finally, he landed his first major competition – the 1977 USSR national championship.

 At the time, winning the national championship was incredibly challenging, even more than winning a European or world title.
 With no backing and at a mere 160 pounds, Yurik won the competition in the 165-pound class.

 In 1980, at just 23, Yurik won the 1980 Summer Olympics gold medal.
 At that event, Yurik became the first weightlifter to reach an 882-pound total (400 kilos) in the 181 pounds (82.5 kg) category.

 He also won seven gold medals in the World Championship games, five consecutive – from 1977 to 1981.